plus2/whereuat/README.md

     Whereuat.configure do |config|
       config.pivotal_tracker_token   = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
       config.pivotal_tracker_project = 123456
+      config.pivotal_tracker_use_ssl = false
     end

+You can find or create a Pivotal Tracker api token by going to your profile page on Pivotal Tracker.
+Your project ID can be found by looking at the url of your project.
+It will look like:

+    www.pivotaltracker.com/projects/:project_id

 Use the following helper somewhere in your application layout (we recommend at the end of the body):